Tcoder206/tcoder206/README.md

 ### 📋 Todolist:
 - [ ] Create my portfolio website
 - [ ] Learn all programming languages, frameworks,... that I have mentioned above
+- [ ] Create my first application on mobile
+- [ ] Reach an achievement in ICPC
 - [ ] Learn English and communicate in English fluently
 - [ ] Have a girlfriend
 - [ ] Finish my life